Ah Hong: Life in the Northern Territory

-Ada, who before the move had been working as a governess at Ryan Well, struggled to adapt to life in a Chinese village and is reported to have died during World War II in China.
+Ada, who before the move had been working as a governess at Ryan Well, struggled to adapt to life in a Chinese village and is reported to have died during World War II while living there.
 His other children did return with Dempsey coming back to work on Thursday Island and in Darwin where he died while still a young man.
 His youngest daughter Gloria Ouida Lee would also return to Australia and work as a miner.

-In 1949 when he was nearing 100 years old, and in need of financial support, the community of Alice Springs joined together to create the 'Ah Hong fund', to support him in his retirement; over £160 was raised in recognition of the debt they owed him.
+In 1949 when he was nearing 100 years old, and in need of financial support, the community of Alice Springs joined together to create the "Ah Hong fund", to support him in his retirement; over £160 was raised in recognition of the debt they owed him.

 Hong died in 1952, at the approximate age of 102 and, when he died the remainder of the Ah Hong fund was donated to the Australian Inland Mission to be used to support other older men.